-Start by taking the Ordnance Survey Map Reading Quiz, to test your current skills.
+Why not start by taking the Ordnance Survey Map Reading Quiz, to test your current skills?
 On the Ordnance Survey website you’ll also find video tutorials from adventurer Steve Backshall and free downloadable map reading leaflets: Map reading – beginners to advanced for adults or teenagers and Map reading made easy for children.

-Online maps are a great addition to traditional map-reading skills, however, and in 2012 Google Maps announced that it would be also mapping the UK’s rivers and canals, so that users can incorporate waterways into their countryside journey plans.
+Online maps are a great addition to traditional map-reading skills, and in 2012 Google Maps mapped all the UK’s rivers and canals, so that users can incorporate waterways into their countryside journey plans.
 The aim was to get more people using waterways – our third largest listed structure – whether actually boating, or walking and cycling alongside a stretch of river or canal.

 But what are the other options for mapping out journeys through the countryside?
 Search engine Bing offers an online Ordnance Survey option, which, with detailed information following keys and grids, includes roads, farms, woodlands – and waterways.

 Other options include walkit.com which describes itself as an urban walking route planner, and packed full of options for logging journey time, calorie burn, carbon-saving and even the number of steps taken.
 Although geared towards cities, it includes canals as part of its routes.

 Meanwhile, Open Street Map works on similar lines to Wikipedia – users contribute help to build up the map of an area, so that features information on restaurants and attractions, as well as green spaces, roads, railways and rivers.

 Discover a variety of trails and plan walks in England, Wales, Scotland and Northern Ireland with our pick of the best hiking routes in the UK for all abilities, each with a plotted OS map.

 Discover these landscapes on foot with our list of England’s most beautiful walks.
 Each route has its own walker’s guide, comprising a map, path directions and more.